csparks113/Morse-Code-App/docs/freeform-send-regression.md

 ---

 Following this checklist ensures every freeform sweep captures the right signals, produces consistent analyzer output, and leaves the workspace clean for the next session.
-When starting a new chat, reference this document so the agent can jump directly into Step 1 with full context.
+When starting a new chat, reference this document so the agent can jump directly into Step?1 with full context.